harshpatil/lunch-box/README.md

 # lunch-box
 Backend app using spring boot

+1) Setup mysql server on your local
+2) Create DB lunchBox
+3) Run the application
-Once you clone and run, click on http://localhost:8080/swagger-ui.html#/ for all the api documentation.
+4) click on http://localhost:8080/swagger-ui.html to view all the APIs